onemoresuza/gpgcacher/README.md

 fi
 ```

-Note the `--sign` option in the `gpg`.
-Moreover, the error message for this case
+Note the `--sign` option in the `gpg` command --- inside `${gpg_prog_name}`.
-is very misleading, since it leads the user to question either the install or the
+Moreover, the error message for this case is very misleading, since it leads the
-configuration in `gpg-agent.conf` of the `pinentry` program, which has nothing
+user to question either the install or the configuration in of the `pinentry`
-to do with the problem at hand.
+program, which has nothing to do with the problem at hand.

 # Acknowledgments
 [demure](https://demu.red/blog/2017/03/how-to-check-if-your-smartcards-gpg-key-is-in-cache-part-3/)